CyprienBosserelle/BG_Flood/CONTRIBUTING.md

 3. **Implement Tests:** If adding a new feature or fixing a hydraulic routing bug, include corresponding **internal** validation tests.
 Verify your changes against standard benchmark flood scenarios if modifying any of the hydraulic engines.
 4. **Document Changes and show your own test results:** Update any relevant markdown documentation, inline comments, or configuration schema definitions if your changes introduce new parameters (e.g., modified rainfall ARI inputs or custom roughness coefficients).
 5. **Submit the PR:** Make sure you stage your changes appropriately.
 Well tested features That succeeds all of its test can open a Pull Request against `development` branch but poorly optimise experiment that need a bit of work should pull request on another branch off developments
-6. **No PR to main:** PR to main are reserved for lead dev team and will only be merged after thourough checks from the development branch.
+6. **No PR to main:** PR to main are reserved for lead dev team and will only be merged after thorough checks from the development branch.
 Exceptions are for text edit of documentation.

 ### Pull Request Checklist